tinybirdco/mcp-tinybird/mcp-server-analytics/README.md

 ![](./prometheus.png)

-A sample dashboard for Grafana can be found [here](./mcp-server-metrics-with-logs-v1.json)
+You can find a sample dashboard for Grafana can be found [here](./mcp-server-metrics-with-logs-v1.json).

-Click the image to watch a video on how to import the Dashboard into Grafana
+Click the image to watch a video on how to import the Dashboard into Grafana:

 [![Import Grafana Dashboard](./dashboard.png)](https://youtu.be/lOz5opvM24Q)

+## Components

+The project uses Python and Typescript logging handlers to send events to the Tinybird [Events API](https://www.tinybird.co/docs/ingest/events-api) transforms the events and publishes metrics as Prometheus endpoints that you can integrate with your preferred observability tool.